CCSD records detail dozens of complaints about Trustee Kevin Child

 Employee Z

-More than 20 pages of documentation were submitted by one employee, referred to in the documents only as “Employee Z.”
+More than 20 pages of documents were submitted by one employee, referred to in the documentation only as “Employee Z.”

 At one point, the employee writes that Child grabbed her hand “without permission or invitation” when members of her staff were walking by.
 She stated she immediately took back her hand and felt at a “low point.”